MajorZiploc/pandas_preprocessor/README.md

 Validate that all sklearn class are using the correct and all params in constructors Add error handling to selecting preprocessor and encoders with message of what the available transforms are Adds means to add to the preprocessor and encoder dictionaries.
 It should not let the user add/reassign keys that already exist in the dictionary
+Improve project documentation that shows on pypi and github page

 Notes on Publishing
 pipenv run python setup.py sdist bdist bdist_wheel